biralavor/biralavor/README.md

 - At [FIAP](https://www.fiap.com.br/graduacao/tecnologo/analise-e-desenvolvimento-de-sistemas/) I'm also studying another BTech Degree: Systems Engineering
 - I like to code in C, but [Python is catching my attention more and more](https://github.com/biralavor/42_discovery_piscine_Python)
 - At FIAP, I'm learning [JAVA - and you can check here](https://github.com/biralavor/FIAP-DomainDrivenDesign-JAVA)
-- ⚡ STEM Fun fact: I have built a startup to foster curiosity on kids with STEM content 🔭 ->> https://playSTEM.academy/
+- ⚡ STEM Fun fact: I have built a startup to foster curiosity on kids with STEM content 🔭 ->> [playSTEM academy](https://biralavor.github.io/playstem_academy/)
 - 📫 [How to reach me here](https://airgo.bio/bira/)

 ---